8/9/2024

 Analyst, Roth Capital

-And last for me, some of our non-med centric companies are starting to talk about uncertainties and pipelines or delays to pipelines.
-Can you talk about whether you view your space as more defensible if you've seen any changes in sort of approval processes or increasing burdens or sales cycles extended, or if you think that this space really hasn't been hit the same as some other areas have?
+And last for me, some of our non-med-centric companies are starting to talk about uncertainties in pipelines, sort of delays to pipelines.
+Can you talk about sort of whether you view your space as more defensible if you've seen any changes in sort of, you know, approval processes or increasing burdens or sales cycles extended, or if you think that this space really hasn't been hit the same as some other areas have?
 Thanks.

 speaker